odpi/egeria-docs/site/docs/user-interfaces/general/overview.md

 ## Glossary Viewer

-The glossary viewer shows the glossaries that are available in the metadata repository and the information it contains.
+The glossary viewer shows the glossaries that are available in the metadata repository and the information they contain.
 It is accessed through the action bar on the left of the screen or the navigation bar at the top.

 ![glossary](glossaryicon.png)